 VEGETATION -- Overgrown or dead vegetation must be removed.
 Grass and weeds over four (4) inches high must be cut and vegetation blocking a right-of-way must be trimmed so as not to cause a safety hazard.

 PARKING -- Vehicles parked at a residence must be operable.
 Trailers, RVs, campers and boats belonging to the property owner may be parked on his or her property but cannot obstruct public right-of-ways, sidewalks, streets or alleys or any sight zone.
 Vehicles may be parked on a public street for up to 72 hours.
 They must be operable and have current plates and registration.
+If vehicles are parked in the public right of way for more than 72 hours please contact the Constable at 702-455-8697.

 ILLEGAL STRUCTURES -- Houses, room additions or sheds over 200 square feet constructed without valid building permits are illegal, regardless of the age of the structures.
 Proper permits must be obtained and proper zoning setbacks must be met.